landscaping jobs in recession

-- It is projected that the revenue of the landscaping industry will grow by 0.9% in 2022, and it has been experiencing an annual growth rate of 6.6% over the past three years.
+• The landscaping industry’s revenue is projected to grow by 0.9% in 2022, and it has been experiencing an annual growth rate of 6.6% over the past three years.

 How do you get landscaping, lawn care, and snow removal work in a recession?

 The tips are divided into 2 categories.
-Things that you can do internally within your company and things that you’d have to do by actually getting out and being there.
+You can do things internally within your company and things that you’d have to do by actually getting out and being there.

-Offer customers the option to sign up for annual maintenance contracts, providing them with regular and predictable service.
-Instead of focusing on elaborate landscaping projects, concentrate on essential maintenance services that customers cannot do without, regardless of the state of the economy such as lawn mowing, weeding, pest control, and irrigation repairs.
+Customers can sign up for annual maintenance contracts, providing them with regular and predictable service.
+Instead of focusing on elaborate landscaping projects, concentrate on essential maintenance services that customers cannot do without, regardless of the state of the economy, such as lawn mowing, weeding, pest control, and irrigation repairs.

-Annual maintenance contracts ensure a consistent stream of work and help offset potential profit loss during an economic downturn.
+Annual maintenance contracts ensure a consistent work stream and help offset potential profit loss during an economic downturn.

-This is an effective strategy when it is properly maximized.
+This strategy is effective when properly maximized.
 Building strong connections isn’t limited to customers alone; it extends to homebuilders, contractors, property managers, suppliers, and everyone involved in your business’s success.

 By prioritizing communication and maintaining these relationships, you can minimize the impact of potential surprises.

-For instance, you can stay ahead of a homebuilder’s slowdown in new builds anticipates contractors’ decisions to exit or raise prices and address any concerns customers may have that could lead to service cancellations.
+For instance, you can stay ahead of a homebuilder’s slowdown in new builds, anticipate contractors’ decisions to exit or raise prices and address any customer concerns that could lead to service cancellations.
 To achieve this, regular and consistent communication is key.

 In challenging economic times, potential customers may have put their landscaping or snow removal projects on hold.
 Reach out to these leads and emphasize how your services can help them save money or enhance their property’s value.